IvoVellekoop/raylearn/README.md

 1. Follow the steps in *Installing the required Python packages from Anaconda* and *Installing VS Code extensions for debugging Python*.
 2. View → Command palette → search for *Python: Select Interpreter* → pick the option corresponding to the *raylearn* anaconda environment.
 3. Open a Python file, go to Run → Start Debugging → when asked for *Debug Configuration*, pick *Python File*.

-4. You can try one of the examples (e.g. example_one_lens.py or example_rotating_cylinder.py) and go to Run → Start Debugging (Default shortcut: F5).
+You can try one of the examples (e.g. example_one_lens.py or example_rotating_cylinder.py) and go to Run → Start Debugging (Default shortcut: F5).

+A few tips on debugging:

+- Breakpoints can be set by either:
+  - clicking the gutter (next to the line number)
+  - or Run → Toggle Breakpoint
+  - or default shortcut: F9
+- When an error or breakpoint is encountered, code execution is paused and you are dropped into debugging mode.
+- From the sidebar, you can pick where in the *call stack* you want to debug (i.e. from which function level the variables are available).
+- In the debug console, you can execute one-line Python code to inspect what is going on.
+- Debug commands like: *Step over*, *Step into*, *Step out* and *Continue* are available from the *Run* menu.

 ## Unit testing